checkeverything.ch

 A surveillance prohibition covers digital communication: orders to cease emails, calls, and social media contact.

-Cantonal legislation provides additional immediate protections.
-Police can remove a stalker from shared living situations and issue immediate location-based prohibitions for up to 14 days without prior court approval.
-These emergency measures require subsequent judicial confirmation within a short timeframe, but they provide urgent safety when needed.
+Cantonal protection-against-violence legislation provides additional immediate measures.
+Depending on the canton, police can remove a person from a shared home and issue short-term contact or location bans (often up to 14 days) without prior court approval.
+These emergency measures typically require subsequent confirmation or extension by a court, but they provide urgent safety in the meantime.
+The exact duration and procedure vary by canton.

 Who Pays for Legal Action?